Marine Fabrics

 Keeping your boat windows looking great takes a commitment to simple, routine maintenance between trips.
 We lay out everything you need to know to keep the view ahead clear and crisp.

 Your boat’s windows are like your skin – too much UV exposure without intervention can lead to a dry, brittle texture susceptible to cracking.
-Cleaning and maintaining your windows regularly alleviates many of the issues that affect vinyl boat windows.
-Knowing how to clean your boat windows is an important aspect of boat ownership.
+This is why your role in cleaning and maintaining your windows regularly is so important.
+It alleviates many of the issues that affect vinyl boat windows, particularly those caused by UV exposure.
+Understanding how to clean your boat windows is an essential aspect of boat ownership, and by being attentive to this, you can prevent damage and keep your windows in top condition.

-Maintaining your clear vinyl boat windows requires just a few common home cleaning products and some brand-name chemicals which are specially-formulated for restoring and repairing windows.
+Maintaining your clear vinyl boat windows requires just a few everyday home cleaning products and some brand-name chemicals specially formulated for restoring and repairing windows.
 Clear vinyl is made from polyvinyl chloride (PVC), a UV-sensitive material that’s susceptible to UV degradation.
 While most vinyl fabric has a topcoat that holds in plasticizers, clear vinyl doesn’t.

 With some research and the right products, you’ll be able to reverse most haziness, clouding, stains, and cracking.
-In fact, some products like Aurora Marine’s Clear View can double the lifetime of your plastic boat windows.
-Other options for restoring your plastic boat windows are Star brite Clear Plastic Restorer or Meguiar’s Clear Plastic Cleaner.
+Some products like Aurora Marine’s Clear View can double the lifetime of your plastic boat windows.
+Other options for restoring your plastic boat windows are Star Brite Clear Plastic Restorer or Meguiar’s Clear Plastic Cleaner.
 Use these products with a mist-and-wipe cleaner, which removes dirt and grime, enhancing visibility and creating a barrier to UV ray damage.

 Make Time for Cleanings Immediately After Every Trip